TMJ Dentist Melbourne

 How long does treatment take?

 The duration of treatment for TMJ pain varies depending on the cause and severity of the condition.
 Some patients respond well to early intervention, including physical therapy exercises and bite splints, and feel relief within weeks.
-However, others with chronic TMJ issues, sleep disorders, or complex dental issues may need a longer plan lasting several months.
+Others with chronic TMJ issues or complex dental issues may need a longer plan lasting several months.
+We tailor every treatment to suit your needs and support a gradual return to comfortable jaw movement and everyday function.

 Can TMJ go away on its own?